 On the other end of the temperature spectrum, the ice carving competition begins each morning of the festival with regional artists and ice carvers sawing, hammering and drilling to fabricate their icy creations.
 The live carving exhibit creates an interactive atmosphere and is a huge hit for kids and adults alike.
 It’s quite cool (pun intended) to see what these talented carvers can do with the huge block of ice given to them.

-In addition to the flying motocross men, one of my favorite parts of the festival last year was the K9 Flying Dogs Show.
+One of my favorite parts of the festival was the K9 Flying Dogs Show.
 Whether you’re a dog lover or not, you can’t help but have a smile on your face while watching dogs of all sizes jump, flip, and dance their way to catch a Frisbee.

 No Oregon festival is complete without an appetizing selection of food and drink options.
 Oregon WinterFest offers up just that with numerous food cart choices and a stellar lineup of locally-crafted beer, wine, cider and spirits to choose from.
 After grabbing some grub, I highly recommend catching one of the musical acts on the main stage.
-In 2018 the headliners include rap icon Coolio, female-fronted AC/DC cover band Hell’s Belles, punk-bluegrass melody-makers Larry and His Flask and more.
 Check out the complete music schedule here.

 If shopping for artisan goods and interactive demonstrations are you thing, there’s plenty of that to be found at the Marketplace, which features dozens of local vendors and an experiential fine arts area featuring hands-on metal and hot glass presentations.
 I was mesmerized watching some of these demonstrations last year.